Year 12 Subjects – Visual Arts - Design

 Alternative Approaches to Assessment:

 In a 20-credit subject, students are given the choice to complete one folio in Design and one folio in Art (with a 40-page maximum).
 Each folio would be accompanied by a supporting practical and written practitioner’s statement.
-Alternatively, a student may choose to connect Art and Design approaches in one 40-page folio, which would be accompanied by one body of work and written statement.
+Alternatively, a student may choose to connect Art and Design approaches in one 40-page folio, which would be accompanied by one body of work and a written statement.

-For this subject the assessment design criteria are:
+For this subject, the assessment design criteria are:

 • Practical application